 - 2 cups shredded pepperjack cheese

-Melt 1 tablespoon butter in a large frying pan over medium-low heat.
+- Melt 1 tablespoon of butter in a large frying pan over medium-low heat.

-Lay 4 tortillas flat and divide cheese evenly on all four tortillas.
+- Lay 4 tortillas flat and divide the cheese evenly on all four tortillas.
 Top with caramelized onions and pulled pork.
 Top with a second tortilla.

-Repeat process until all 4 quesadillas have been cooked.
+- Repeat the process until all 4 quesadillas have been cooked.
 Cut each quesadilla into 4 wedges and serve with a drizzle of bbq sauce.